Learn what a high protein diet is, how it helps with fat loss, and benefits of some high protein foods.

 The World Health Organization reports eggs as the most digestible protein source, meaning they’re an excellent way to get protein (6).
 Eggs, especially when they are paired with fiber, have been suggested to reduce food intake during later meals of the day (6).

 Greek yogurt is a great food for promoting fat loss since it’s high in protein while being low in fat and sugar – just aim for the unsweetened versions.
-It also contains probiotics, or living microorganisms of good bacteria, which may increase metabolism.
+It also contains probiotics, or living microorganisms of good bacteria, which promote gut health.

 Chicken breast is low in fat while being high in high quality protein.
 Regular consumption can reduce appetite while maintaining muscle mass, meaning a better chance for losing fat.
 For the healthiest way to cook it, consider baking it in the oven or stir frying it.